 Causes of Bipolar Disorder

-At least 50% of people with bipolar disorder have a parent with a mood disorder, most often major depressive disorder.
-A person has a 30% chance of inheriting a mood disorder if one parent has bipolar disorder, and a 60% chance if both parents have it.
+At least 50 percent of people with bipolar disorder have a parent with a mood disorder, most often major depressive disorder.
+A person has a 30 percent chance of inheriting a mood disorder if one parent has bipolar disorder, and a 60 percent chance if both parents have it.
 Research has found an even greater risk among twins, especially identical twins, who have a parent with bipolar disorder.

-New mothers with bipolar disorder have a great risk30% to 50%for an episode during the first month after childbirth.
+New mothers with bipolar disorder have a great risk30 to 50 percentfor an episode during the first month after childbirth.
 This means that the pregnancy must be managed properly to ensure safety for both mother and child.

 Bipolar Disorder Signs and Symptoms

 Untreated symptoms of mania can last up to 3 months.
 Symptoms include the following:

 - Belief in exaggerated or unrealistic abilities or powers

 - Racing thoughts and rapid or pressured speech